 By Vicky Boyd

-Standing on the family’s original “Home Ranch” near Ballico, California, Gail Ferrari Martin recently described the arduous journey her father took as a teenager on his own, to becoming one of the world’s top canning peach producers.
+Standing on the family’s original “Home Ranch” near Ballico, California, Gail Ferrari Martin recently described the arduous journey her father took from a teenager on his own to becoming one of the world’s top canning peach producers.

-To honor that hard work, Martin said she didn’t think twice about placing the Home Ranch in an Agricultural Conservation Easement (ACE) with California Farmland Trust in 2019 to protect it from development and permanently keep it in agriculture.
+To honor that hard work, Martin said she didn’t think twice about placing the Home Ranch in the California Farmland Trust in 2019 to protect it from development and permanently keep it in agriculture.

-“Everyone in our family is on board with this,” she said.
-“For my family, this is important to save.
-We really all admire what our parents did, how hard they worked and how much they sacrificed.”
+“Everyone in my family is on board with this,” she said.
+“This farm is so important to save.
+This is where it all began for my parents.
+We all admire what they accomplished, how hard they worked and how much they sacrificed.
+This was my way of honoring them.”

-“Americo” Albert Ferrari was only 16 years old in 1927 when his father decided to pack up the family and move from Ballico back to Santa Rosa where they formerly lived.
-Seeing the wide-open agricultural expanses of California’s Central Valley, Ferrari decided to stay.
+Americo “Albert” Ferrari was only 16 years old in 1927 when his father decided to pack up the family and move from Ballico back to Santa Rosa where they formerly lived.
+Seeing the wide-open agricultural expanses of California’s Central Valley, the young Ferrari decided to stay.

 “He saw some opportunity here,” said Martin, his daughter.
 “Land was cheap and the ground was excellent.
-He just stood in the road watching.
-He really didn’t even have a place to stay.”
+He just stood in the road watching until their truck was out of sight, then he turned, walked to a neighbor’s home, and asked for work.”

-For the next 11 years, Ferrari was a day laborer working the Central Valley’s fields and orchards.
-Along the way, he met and married Josephine Matson, and they lived in a tiny house that rented for $5 a month.
-Some months, they couldn’t pay the rent, but the landlord allowed him to work it off.
+“Do you know how to prune peaches?” the neighbor asked.
+Ferrari replied, “No, but I can learn.”
+And for the next 11 years, recalled Martin, her father was a day laborer working the Central Valley’s fields and orchards.
+Along the way, he met and married Josephine Matson, and they lived in a tiny house, which rented for $5 a month.
+Some months they weren’t able to pay the rent, but the landlord allowed him to work it off.

 World War II hit soon after, and the demand for canned peaches soared.
-Over the years, Ferrari would have success farming peaches and was able to buy additional pieces of nearby ground.
-At one time, officials with Del Monte, with whom he had a contract, told him he was the largest independent canning peach grower in the world.
+Over the years, Ferrari would enjoy tremendous success raising peaches and, subsequently, he would buy additional farmland in the area.
+It was in the early seventies when officials with Del Monte, with whom Ferrari had a contract, told him he was the largest independent canning peach grower in the world.
+In addition to peaches, his farms raised grapes, almonds and walnuts.
+Today, Home Ranch is planted to 2-year-old almonds.

-Albert and Josephine also built a small home on the Home Ranch and raised three children: Gail Ferrari Martin, John Ferrari and the late JoAnn Ferrari DiGiovanni.
+Albert and Josephine built a modest home on Home Ranch and raised three children: Gail Ferrari Martin, John Ferrari and the late JoAnn Ferrari DiGiovanni.
 Martin and her siblings grew up working on the farm.

-Martin and her husband, John Martin, moved back to the Home Ranch in 1990 when her twin sons were 5 years old.
-There, the boys grew up playing in the fields and having the run of the farm.
+Gail and her husband, Mike, moved back to Home Ranch in 1990, when her twin sons were five years old.
+There the boys grew up playing in fields and having the run of the farm.

 Honoring their parents’ sacrifices

-Gail Martin first became aware of ACE after her brother, John Ferrari, and wife Jeani of Turlock had successfully obtained protection for some of their ground several years earlier.
+Gail first became aware of farmland trusts after her brother, John Ferrari, and wife Jeani of Turlock had successfully obtained protection for one of their farms several years earlier.

 The six were the single largest set of transactions the CFT had completed at one time, said CFT Executive Director Charlotte Mitchell, adding that collectively protecting six farms in the same general area was very satisfying.